 July 4, 1927 – The first flight of the Lockheed Vega.
-The Wright Brothers made their famous First Flight in 1903, and it did not take long for the airplane to become an object of fascination the world over.
-In the earliest days, the airplane was a wondrous machine flown by daring and brilliant inventors before becoming rapidly multiplying as a weapon of war.
+In the earliest days of aviation, the airplane was a wondrous machine flown by daring and brilliant inventors before rapidly transforming into a weapon of war.
 After WWI, aviation moved from the purview of the military into the civilian world, and reached its so-called Golden Age in the 1920s and 1930s.
-Barnstorming pilots crisscrossed the countryside offering rides and flying demonstrations, air races pushed technological advances in speed and handling, and intrepid aviators assaulted the record books, each trying to set the next mark in distance, speed or altitude.
+Barnstorming pilots crisscrossed the countryside offering flying demonstrations and selling rides, air races pushed technological advances in speed and handling while their feats of daring and speed captured the attention of the world, and intrepid aviators assaulted the record books, each trying to set the next mark in distance, speed, or altitude.
 The fabric-covered biplane gave way to the all-metal monoplane, and many great—and some not-so-great—airplanes came out of this era.
-But one aircraft in particular, the Lockheed Vega, became an icon of the Golden Age, a rugged airplane with long range that was the preferred aircraft for some of the age’s best known aviators.
+But one aircraft in particular, the Lockheed Vega, became an icon of the Golden Age, a rugged airplane with long range that came to be the preferred aircraft for some of the age’s best known aviators.

 The Vega was introduced in 1928, but it proved too small for airline service.
-However, it soon found a home with private owners and, by the end of the year, Lockheed had built 68 aircraft, more than half of the eventual 132 they ultimately produced.
-It wasn’t long before the Vega leapt into the record books when stunt pilot Arthur Goebel set a new coast-to-coast record of 19 hours and completing the first nonstop west to east flight in the process.
+However, it soon found a home with private owners.
+By the end of the year, Lockheed had built 68 aircraft, more than half of the eventual 132 they ultimately produced.
+It wasn’t long before the Vega leapt into the record books when stunt pilot Arthur Goebel set a new coast-to-coast record of 19 hours, completing the first nonstop west to east flight in the process.
 The following year, Vega pilots won every speed award in the National Air Races in Cleveland.
-In 1932, Amelia Earhart made her historic solo crossing of the Atlantic Ocean in a Vega 5b that had been modified by Fokker Aircraft Corporation of America to increase the fuel capacity to 420 gallons.
+In 1932, Amelia Earhart made her historic solo crossing of the Atlantic Ocean in a Vega 5b that had been modified by Fokker Aircraft Corporation of America to increase the fuel capacity.

-But there was none greater than Wiley Post when it came to getting the most out of the Vega.
-Flying a Vega 5C named Winnie Mae, Post won the National Air Race Derby in 1930, flying from Los Angeles to Chicago in 9 hours 8 minutes 2 seconds.
-Post trumpeted that record by painting it on the side of his Vega.
+But there was perhaps none greater than Wiley Post when it came to getting the most out of the Vega.
+Flying a Vega 5C named Winnie Mae, Post won the National Air Race Derby in 1930 by flying from Los Angeles to Chicago in 9 hours 8 minutes 2 seconds.
+Post trumpeted that record by painting it on the side of the Vega.
 The following year, Post and co-pilot Harold Gatty established the first record for circumnavigating the globe in a fixed-wing aircraft when they departed Roosevelt Field in New York in Winnie Mae and returned in just eight days after traveling 15,474 miles.
 Then, in 1933, Post beat his own record, making the global flight alone in seven days.
 But Post and his Vega weren’t done.
-In 1934, Post began work on developing the world’s first practical pressure suit for pilots.
-In September 1934, Post flew Winnie Mae to 40,000 feet, then 50,000 feet, and discovered the existence of the jet stream as an added bonus.
+In 1934, Post began work on developing the world’s first practical pressure suit for pilots and, in September 1934, Post flew Winnie Mae to 40,000 feet, then 50,000 feet, and discovered the existence of the jet stream as an added bonus.

 Like so many great aircraft, technological advances soon surpassed the Vega, and only a handful remain in museums (the National Air and Space Museum is home to Winnie Mae).
 As of 2014, only one Vega remains airworthy, though another is currently undergoing restoration.

 July 5, 1917 – The first flight of the Fokker Dr.1 Dreidecker.
 When war broke out in Europe in 1914, aviation was still in its infancy.
 The Wright Brothers had made their First Flight just 11 years earlier, but the remarkable pace of aviation development meant that early airplanes were ready to join the fray.
-At first, airplanes were used only as observation planes, called scouts, that performed the same reconnaissance duties of their horse-borne predecessors.
-But it wasn’t long before air crews began taking pistols and rifles into the air, and the friendly wave between opposing pilots was was replaced with often inaccurate gunplay.
-Dedicated fighter planes armed with machine guns followed, and the aerial dogfight was born.
-Beginning an aerial arms race that continues to this day, belligerents worked feverishly to produce ever more powerful and maneuverable fighters in an effort to wrest control of the skies over the battlefield from the enemy.
+At first, aircraft were used only as observation planes, called scouts, that performed the same reconnaissance duties of their horse-borne predecessors.
+But it wasn’t long before air crews began taking pistols and rifles into the air, and the friendly wave between opposing pilots was was replaced with gunfire of questionable accuracy.
+Dedicated fighter planes armed with machine guns soon followed, and the aerial dogfight was born.
+Beginning an aerial arms race that continues to this day, belligerents worked feverishly to produce ever more powerful and maneuverable fighters in an effort to take control of the skies over the battlefield.

 Two prototypes were ordered and delivered to Belgium in late August 1917 for evaluation by Richthofen.
-Within the first two days, he downed two enemy planes, and reported that the Dreidecker was clearly superior to the Sopwith Triplane.
+Within the first two days, he downed two enemy planes and reported that the Dreidecker was clearly superior to the Sopwith Triplane.
 Richthofen recommended that all fighter groups be outfitted with the new plane as soon as possible, and he scored his last 19 victories in a Dr.1 before his death in April 1918.
+The Dr.1 was inherently unstable, and while that trait could prove difficult for novice flyers, it also added to the fighter’s exceptional maneuverability in the hands of a skilled pilot.
+What it gave up in top speed to other contemporary fighters it made up for with excellent climb and roll rates.
 Despite continuing difficulties with the fighter, including wing failures and problems with visibility, 320 aircraft were built, and the Dreidecker was used to good effect.
-The Dr.1 was inherently unstable, and while that trait could prove difficult for novice flyers, it also lent to the fighter’s exceptional maneuverability in the hands of a skilled pilot.
-What it gave up in top speed to other contemporary fighters it made up for with excellent climb and roll rates.